By Evan Pillsbury on Nov 1, 2018 3:55:43 PM

 Determining Your Ability To Pay

-Once you've determined how much in equity you have in your assets and how much positive or negative disposable income you have at the end of each month, you can properly assess whether the IRS may consider accepting your OIC.
+Once you've determined how much in equity you have in your assets and how much positive or negative disposable income you have at the end of each month, you can properly assess whether the IRS may consider accepting your OIC and your offer amount.
 One of the biggest things to keep in mind is that the IRS is wanting to collect the debt, they are not trying to accept the OIC unless shown proof that you are unable to pay.

 A taxpayer owes $60,000 and when calculating their monthly income and expenses it shows the taxpayer has positive disposable income of $700 each month.
 The IRS still has 100 months to collect the balance owed.
 Therefore, $60,000/100 = $600 a month would payoff the debt.